SiliconLabs/wiseconnect/examples/snippets/wlan/tls_client/readme.md

 - After making any custom configuration changes required, build, download and run the application as below.
 - Copy the certificates server-cert and server-key into Openssl/bin folder in the Windows PC2 (Remote PC).
-- In Windows PC2 (Remote PC) which is connected to AP, run the Openssl and run two SSL servers by giving the following command
+- In Windows PC2 (Remote PC) which is connected to AP, run the Openssl and run two SSL servers by giving the following command:

   ```sh
       > Openssl.exe s_server -accept<SERVER_PORT> -cert <server_certificate_file_path> -key <server_key_file_path> -tls<tls_version>